Expressing Your Milk

 Work, school, or even a late-night movie can require you to be away from your baby.
 You can feed your baby breast milk in a bottle.
 But remember, don’t give your baby bottles or pacifiers until he’s at least 4 weeks old.
 This is so you both can get a good start on breastfeeding.
 Bottles and pacifiers can get in the way of your baby learning to breastfeed and your body making exactly enough milk to meet your baby's needs.

 Always wash your hands before removing milk from your breast to a bottle (expressing).

 Gently massage your breast to stimulate the milk flow.
 Start under the arm and move around the entire breast.
-If you’re at home, taking a warm shower might help.
 If you’re away from your baby, looking at your baby’s picture can help your milk let down.